-The antifungal, antibacterial, and anti-inflammatory effects of essential oils are strong and can be used to fight the fungus that causes athlete's foot and also to calm the pained skin.
-When applied appropriately, they have the capability of alleviating itching, inhibiting the spread of infection, and assisting the skin to heal.
+Essential oils have strong anti-fungal, antibacterial, and anti-inflammatory properties, which can be applied to treat the fungus causing athlete's foot and even to soothe sore, impacted skin.
+They can relieve itching, prevent infection, or aid skin healing when properly used.
 They are a natural product, which means that they can be effectively added to the foot care regime to help prevent and alleviate the problem in the long term.

 Not all essential oils are equally effective in dealing with fungi.
-Some of the oils are distinguished by a high level of antifungal effect, calming effect, as well as the capacity to restore the health of the skin.
-The essential oils that are normally used to assist in addressing the issue of athlete's foot are listed below.
+A good proportion of the oils is characterised by the high degree of antifungal action, calming action, and the ability to rejuvenate the skin.
+Below are the essential oils usually used to help alleviate the problem of athlete's foot.

 1. Tea Tree Essential Oil